Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 Competitor keyword analysis gives you a clear view of the exact keywords driving traffic to your rivals.
 You can see their SEO rankings and their PPC bids.
 Then you take that data and find gaps where you can outrank them or bid smarter.
 The right approach turns guesswork into a repeatable process.

 This guide walks you through three main steps.
 First you will identify your true search competitors.
 Then you will use free tools to extract their keyword lists for both organic and paid search.
 Finally you will learn how to prioritize which keywords deserve your attention and budget.
-You will also get checklists and examples to make the process faster.
 By the end you will have a plan to close keyword gaps and pull more traffic to your site.

 Competitor keyword analysis is the process of identifying which search terms your competitors rank for or bid on in paid search.
+You may also see this called keyword competitive analysis, competition keyword analysis, or competitive keyword research.
+Regardless of the label, the goal is the same.
 You extract their keyword lists from both organic search results and paid advertising campaigns.
 This reveals gaps where they get traffic but you do not.
 You use this data to build your own keyword strategy and decide where to invest your time and budget.

 SEO keyword analysis focuses on organic search rankings.
 You look at which keywords bring your competitors free traffic from Google.
-You examine their top pages, their content topics, and the search intent behind each ranking keyword.
+You perform a keyword ranking analysis by examining their top pages, their content topics, and the search intent behind each ranking keyword.
 This tells you which content gaps exist in your site and which topics you should create or expand.

 PPC keyword analysis targets paid advertising campaigns.
 You identify which keywords your competitors bid on in Google Ads or other paid platforms.
 You also see their ad copy, estimated budgets, and landing pages.
 This data helps you find profitable keywords you might have missed and reveals how competitors position their offers in paid search.